inaka/erlang_guidelines/README.md

 *Examples*: [variable_names](src/variable_names.erl)

-*Reasoning*: Adhering one convention makes it easier not to have "duplicated" variables all around the code.
+*Reasoning*: Adhering to one convention makes it easier not to have "duplicated" variables all around the code.
 Since variables start with upper case, camel-case looks like a proper convention for their naming.

 ### Strings